-A photographic report on the history and current condition of Kilroot Battery, a 1910 coastal artillery battery on the western coast of Belfast Lough.
-The fort was in use until 1956 when the coastal artillery units were disbanded, and during the Second World War it saw expansion when a hunted infantry camp was constructed in the fields to the rear.
+A site visit and photographic report on the history and current condition of Kilroot Battery, a 1910 coastal artillery battery on the western coast of Belfast Lough.
+The fort was in use until 1956 when the coastal artillery units were disbanded, and during the Second World War, it saw expansion when a hunted infantry camp was constructed in the fields to the rear.
 With the exception of the gun positions, the majority of the fort buildings remain and most are in daily use by the current owners, Irish Salt Mining and Exploration Company Ltd. This report has been compiled following a visit to the site in December 2019, and I will attempt to visualise or compare features of Kilroot with those elsewhere as much as possible to give an impression of what the fort would have looked like.

 Constructed as a sister fort to Grey Point (completed 1907) across Belfast Lough, the coastal artillery battery at Kilroot was completed in 1910.
-It appears that the recommendation for a second fort covering the Lough was made in 1905 in a report of the Committee of the Armaments of the Home Ports by Colonel J F Owen, and Kilroot was chosen as the location (Defending the North, Bill Clements, 2003).
+The recommendation for a second fort covering the Lough was made in 1905 in a report of the Committee of the Armaments of the Home Ports by Colonel J F Owen, and Kilroot was chosen as the location (Defending the North, Bill Clements, 2003).
 Kilroot was designated an inspection battery, tasked with carrying out inspections of shipping wishing to enter Belfast Lough.
-This may have been an arbitrary decision, or in part have been due to the Fort’s position a field of view (and fire) out to and beyond the Bangor and the Copeland Isles.
+This may have been an arbitrary decision, or in part have been due to the Fort’s position as a field of view (and fire) out to and beyond the Bangor and the Copeland Isles.
 It may also have been due to the deep water anchorage available off the shore at Kilroot.

 Maps & Plans

-From the 1911 plan we know much more about the fort and the buildings that were constructed originally.
+From the 1911 plan, we know much more about the fort and the buildings that were constructed originally.

-- Two barbettes for 6 inch breech loading coastal artillery guns
+- Two barbettes for 6-inch breech-loading coastal artillery guns

 - Two magazines and shell stores